Long-time asymptotics of the modified KdV equation in weighted Sobolev spaces: Introduction

 In the present paper, we use the inverse scattering transform/nonlinear steepest descent to study the long-time asymptotics of solution to the MKdV equation without smallness assumption on the initial data.
-We give a full description of the long-time behavior of solutions in the weighted Sobolev space $H^{2,1}$ which is necessary to construct the Beals-Coifman solution and extend these results to other Sobolev spaces including $H^{1,1}$ and $H^{\frac{1}{4},1}$ via a global approximation argument.
-Moreover we also point out that the error terms estimates are sharper than those given by \cite{GPR} and \cite{HGB}.
+We give a full description of the long-time behavior of solutions in the weighted Sobolev space $H^{2,1}$ which is necessary to construct the solution { via inverse scattering} and extend these results to other Sobolev spaces including $H^{1,1}$, $H^{\frac{1}{4},1}$ and $L^{2,1}$ via a global approximation argument.

 In Deift-Zhou \cite{DZ93}, a key step in the nonlinear steepest descent method consists of deforming the contour associated to the RHP in such a way that the phase function with oscillatory dependence on parameters become exponential decay.
 In general the entries of the jump matrix are not analytic, so direct analytic extension off the real axis is not possible.
 Instead they must be approximated by rational functions and this results in some error term in the recovered solution.
-Therefore, in the context of nonlinear steepest descent, most works are carried out under the assumptions that the initial data belong to the Schwartz space.
+Therefore, in the context of nonlinear steepest descent, most results are carried out under the assumptions that the initial data belong to the Schwartz space.

 In \cite{Zhou98}, Xin Zhou developed a rigorous analysis of the direct and inverse scattering transform of the AKNS system for a class of initial conditions $u_0(x)=u(x,t=0)$ belonging to the space $H^{i,j}(\bbR)$.
 Here, $H^{i,j}(\bbR)$ denotes the completion of $C_0^\infty(\bbR)$ in the norm